Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Security Considerations

-Limit skill sources to trusted sources:
+Limit skill sources to trusted ones:

 https://zenn.dev/nuits_jp/articles/2026-01-19-risks-of-skills-marketplace